malk/malk.github.com/source/_posts/2012-10-31-what-does-it-means-for-a-datastore-to-be-elastic.markdown

 ##### *Adapting to* schema changes

-Let's revisit the same "the data schema changes a lot" problem, but this time we use *point elasticity*:
+Let’s revisit the same “the data schema changes a lot” problem, but this time we use *point elasticity*:

-> *rate* of how much *something* follows another.
+	*rate* of how much *something* follows *another*.

 The datastore would be elastic if it would be able to take the new data schema into consideration and (after some time) evolve its own